w3f/Grants-Program/applications/TuxedoDapp.md

 Babel - for backwards compatibility in older Browsers Local database: IndexedDB or WebSQL, or any lightweight client-side database to store relevant wallet data locally on the user's device.

-- Stage 2: Dapp Development
+- Stage 2: DApp Development

 Create a simple decentralized application to demonstrate the viability and maturity of the Tuxedo framework, as required by this opened ticket  "Full Tuxedo App Implementation" https://github.com/Off-Narrative-Labs/Tuxedo/issues/76
 Showcase the unique features of UTXO-based transactions on Polkadot, emphasizing scalability and robustness.
 Address identified gaps and limitations in the current Tuxedo product to enhance overall functionality.
-We think that a successful showcase of a dapp is Cryptokitties which is also used as an example in Tuxedo wardrobe https://github.com/Off-Narrative-Labs/Tuxedo/tree/main/wardrobe/kitties
+We think that a successful showcase of a DApp is Cryptokitties which is also used as an example in Tuxedo wardrobe https://github.com/Off-Narrative-Labs/Tuxedo/tree/main/wardrobe/kitties
 We want to use this concept and extend the wardrobe codebase implementing a basic web interface and allowing the trading of generated pets between users.
-This dapp is intended for educational purposes only, and not for production use.
-The web-wallet previously developed will be used for this Dapp.
+This DApp is intended for educational purposes only, and not for production use.
+The web-wallet previously developed will be used for this DApp.

 **Technical Requirements**